ikhlestov/ikhlestov.github.io/pages/machine-learning/convolutions-types/index.rst

 .. author: Illarion Khlestov

-If you are looking for exmplanation whtat convolution layers are, it better to check :doc:`convolutional-layers` page
+If you are looking for explanation what convolution layers are, it better to check :doc:`convolutional-layers` page

 .. contents::